The Standard (Hong Kong): History

 The Standard was originally named the Hong Kong Tiger Standard.
 The newspaper was founded by Tycoon Aw Boon Haw after the end of the Chinese Civil War.
 He incorporated the publisher The Tiger Standard Limited on 23 May 1947.
 On the back of financially successful Sing Tao Daily and Tiger Balm, he attacked the English-language newspaper market by launching the paper on 1 March 1949 to give a Chinese voice to the world and to advance the interests of Chinese in all their endeavours and defend them against all kinds of inequalities, challenging the pro-colonial establishment press.
 It started life as a broadsheet, largely edited and run by Chinese, though not to the exclusion of other nationals.
 Politically, it shared the Sing Tao and Aw's allegiance to the Kuomintang.

 These early editors were all thoroughly U.S. educated and trained, the first being L.Z.
 Yuan (father-in-law of Golden Harvest founder, Raymond Chow).
 There followed C.S.
 Kwei, a leading Chinese lawyer and bilingual intellectual–author, and Kyatang Woo, an alumnus of University of Missouri in Columbia, Missouri.
 In 1985 Robert Chow, who later became a staunch and vocal pro-establishment advocate of restrictive democratic elections for Hong Kong's chief executive, became the editor in chief of The Standard and worked there until the 1990s.

 During the 1990s, when Sally Aw (Aw Sian, adopted daughter of Aw Boon Haw) chaired Sing Tao News Corporation Limited, The Standard was the only English newspaper in Hong Kong that was allowed to be circulated in China.

 In 1994 a third English-language newspaper, the Eastern Express, appeared.
 Its bold headlines and large photographs provoked a radical redesign at the Standard, which also suffered the loss of a great many reporters, sub-editors, and advertising to the Eastern Express, tempted by its boasts of generous pay.
 The new paper quickly pushed the Standard into third place for full-price sales.
 The Standard adopted a distinctive orange and black masthead and an advertising campaign that used a carrot logo and the maxim "clearer vision."
 Meanwhile, an emergency recruitment drive brought in new staff from the UK and Tasmania, mostly from regional newspapers and on fixed contracts.
 Its Sunday supplement, Hong Kong Life, began free distribution in bars and clubs.

 On 27 May 2000, facing challenges from its biggest competitor the South China Morning Post, the Hongkong Standard was renamed Hong Kong iMail (香港郵報) and reduced to tabloid size to attract more younger readers, and was refocused on business issues.
 On 30 May 2002, following the burst of the dot-com bubble, the paper reverted to being The Standard.

-The current editor in chief is Ivan Tong, who replaced Mark Clifford.
+The current editor in chief is Bonnie Chen.

 From 10 September 2007, The Standard, then sold at HK$6, became a free newspaper.
 It is now Hong Kong's first and only free English newspaper.
 The newspaper is considered pro-Beijing in its editorial stance.